 Get a Visa

 You might not know where you will end up ten months from now but you surely know where you fly to first.
 Do you need a visa in that country?
 If so, can you get it on arrival or do you need to organize it in advance?

 Keep in mind that some embassies take weeks (or even longer) to process certain visa applications.
 So start early!

 Many digital nomads decide to not keep a home base in their home country.
 In case your country requires you to register a residence, you will probably need to unregister upon leaving.

 If health care insurance is obligatory in your country, you will need to terminate that, too, e. g. in Germany.

 In any case, check with your taxation office if you still have to pay income taxes if you live abroad.
 Also, make sure you know the regulations in your new country.
-In some, you are automatically considered a resident for taxation purpose if you stay a certain period of time.
+In some, you are automatically considered a resident for taxation purposes if you stay for a certain period of time.

 Unfortunately, I can’t give you exact information on this as the regulations vary greatly from one country and one citizenship to another.
 If you need more info, check out the Facebook group Tax and Residency Solutions for Digital Nomads.